ajoslin/angular-promise-tracker/README.md

 ### Quick Start

-The basic idea: each time we add a promise to an instance of a `promiseTracker`, that instance's `active()` method will return true until the promise is resolved.
-A common use case is showing some sort of loading spinner while an http request is loading.
+The basic idea: each time we add one or more promises to an instance of a `promiseTracker`, that instance's `active()` method will return true until all added promises are resolved.
+A common use case is showing some sort of loading spinner while some http requests are loading.

 ```sh
 $ bower install angular-promise-tracker